-This Rome fountain sits in Piazza della Rotonda directly in front of the Pantheon.
-The fountain was designed by Giacomo della Porta in 1571.
-It comprises of four dolphins and was finished by Filippo Barigioni in 1576.
+This Rome fountain sits in Piazza Della Rotonda directly in front of the Pantheon.
+The fountain was designed by Giacomo Della Porta in 1571.
+It comprises four dolphins and was finished by Filippo Barigioni in 1576.

 The fountain was restored in 1711 and topped with an Egyptian obelisk.
 The obelisk is from the reign of Ramses II and the obelisk was already more than 1000 years old when it was taken from Egypt by the emperor Domitian.

-Fontana del Pantheon was the model to the Robba fountain which stands in the town square of Llublijana in Slovenia.
+Fontana del Pantheon was the model of the Robba fountain, which stands in the town square of Llublijana in Slovenia.

 The ship is raised on a marble stone and inserted in a flowerbed.
 The coat of arms which appears on the fountain belongs to Pope Leo X Medici.

 15. Fontana della Pigna (Fountain of the Pine Cone)

 This unique pine cone fountain is located in St Peter’s in the Vatican in an area called the court of Pigna.
 The pine cone was cast out of bronze in the 1st or 2nd century by the sculptor Publius Cincius Salvius.
 His name is written on the base of the large pine cone.

 Before its location in Vatican City, the pine cone was located in Campus Martius.
 In this location, it was used as a fountain.
 Water flowed from the holes pierced in the scales of the cone.
 The giant pine cone moved to its current location via the medieval basilica of St Peter’s in 1608.